spwinter000/commerce/README.md

 # commerce

-Application built with Django where users can upload items to auction off.
+Application built with Django where users can auction off items.
 Users can bid on items, add items to a watchlist, comment on items, and close their auctions.